* ChristmasRushed: After Cerny was thrown off the project, Traveller's Tales were put in control and given a year to complete it.

 * NewbieBoom: Being the first ''Crash'' game released on multiple non-Sony markets, this was many gamers' first exposure to the series, and obviously sold in impressive numbers.

-** The carpet riding polar bear Crash randomly faces in "Ice Station Bandicoot" is recycled from the prototype version of the level, where it would have been enemy on platforming area below.
+** The carpet riding polar bear Crash randomly faces in "Ice Station Bandicoot" is recycled from the prototype version of the level, where it would have been an enemy on platforming area below.

 ** The final ending in which [[spoiler: Crunch is inexplicably knocked out and unbrainwashed next to Crash abides by an earlier scripted ending in which Crash directly fights Crunch and Cortex smashes his control panel in a fit.
 In the boss of the game itself you spend most of the time hitting ''Cortex'', with Crunch still conscious by the end of the battle, leaving the ending making less sense.]]